Young adult

 We love supporting debut authors.
 Congrats, Jennieke Cohen, on your first book!

-Get your first book for just $9.99 with code CIDER at checkout.
+Get your first book for $5 with code PETALS at checkout.

-Join today.We love supporting debut authors.
+Join today!We love supporting debut authors.
 Congrats, Jennieke Cohen, on your first book!

 An avid Jane Austen fan gets caught up in a marriage scheme similar to her favorite author's characters.
 Coincidence?